wfmackey/absmapsdata/README.md

 * Local Government Areas 2018: `lga2018`
 * Regions for the Internet Vacancy Index 2008: `regional_ivi2008`
 * Postcodes 2016: `postcodes2016`
+* Census of Population and Housing Destination Zones 2011: `dz2011`
+* Census of Population and Housing Destination Zones 2016: `dz2016`

 ## Just show me how to make a map with this package